cstodor/AngularUniversal-FirebaseHosting/README.md

 # MyRepoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.
+# Prerequisits
+1. Firebase tools.
+To install it run `npm install -g firebase-tools`

+## To Install app:
+1. Run `npm install` in root directory
+2. Run `npm install` in functions directory

-## To Run app with AngularUniversal, all you need to do is:
+## To run app with AngularUniversal, all you need to do is:

 1. Build App: `ng build --prod --aot`
 2. Build Server: `ng build --prod --aot --app 1`
 3. Copy the `index.hml` from `dist` folder to `functions/dist-server`
 4. Rename the main.<random>.bundle.js file to `main.bundle.js`
 5. Compile TS server file to JS: `tsc -p ./functions/tsconfig.functions.json`
-6. Serve App: `firebase serve --only hosting,functions`
+6. Serve App: `firebase serve --only hosting,functions` (You need to be logged in: `firebase`)
 7. Open Browser, and navigate to `localhost:5000`

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.

 ## Development server